-Prof. Rabbi Reuven Kimelman is Professor of Classical Judaica at Brandeis University.
+Prof. Rabbi Reuven Kimelman is Professor of Classical Judaica at Brandeis University and rabbi of Beth Abraham Sephardic Congregation of New England, Brookline, MA.
 He holds a Ph.D. from Yale University in religious studies.
-He is the author of The Mystical Meaning of ‘Lekhah Dodi’ and Kabbalat Shabbat’ and The Rhetoric of Jewish Prayer: A Historical and Literary Study of the Prayer Book.
+He is the author of The Mystical Meaning of ‘Lekhah Dodi’ and Kabbalat Shabbat’ and the forthcoming The Rhetoric of the Jewish Liturgy: A Historical and Literary Commentary on the Prayer Book.
 His audio course books are The Hidden Poetry of the Jewish Prayer Book and The Moral Meaning of the Bible.

 Last Updated